-The world record for chopping an onion is only seven seconds.
+Did you know the world record for chopping an onion is only seven seconds?
 Think you can do it faster using our onion chopping guide?
-Our Knife Skills series is sponsored by Cutco.

-Another way to prevent tears from onions is to use a sharp chef’s knife.
+- Another way to prevent tears from onions is to use a sharp chef’s knife.
 The knife will cut through the onion cell walls evenly, resulting in less onion fumes being released.
-On to the chopping…

 How to Chop an Onion